 BEST VALUE CLASS (Less than $600)

-These models offer bright images, accurate color, and very good resolution.
-Buy one of these and use the difference in cost between them and one of the top models for a once-in-a-lifetime birding trip to Panama, Costa Rica, or Ecuador.
+Bright images, accurate color, and very good resolution.
+Buy one of these and put the cash you save toward a once-in-a-lifetime birding trip.

 Kowa BD 8x42